-This Browned Butter Furikake Chex Mix recipe was originally published in November 2017.
+This browned butter furikake Chex mix recipe was originally published in November 2017.
 I have updated the post to include more photos and notes about substituting ingredients in the snack mix.

 Furikake Chex mix is a delicious snack mix that’s covered in a sweet glaze and a Japanese condiment called furikake (ふりかけ).
 There are many varieties of furikake, but a typical mixture contains toasted chopped seaweed, sesame seeds, sugar, and other seasonings.
 Often, furikake will also contain dried fish flakes for umami flavor.
 Furikake is a magical condiment that you can sprinkle over many foods, such as rice, vegetables, fish, and even a sweet Chex mix!